HumanSignal/label-studio-ml-backend/label_studio_ml/examples/grounding_dino/README.md

 3. Run `docker compose up`
 4. Check the IP of your backend using `docker ps` and add it to the Machine Learning backend in the Label Studio software.
 Usually this is on `http://localhost:9090`.

-5. Edit the labelling config below.
+5. Create a project and edit the labelling config (an example is provided below).
 When editing the labeling config, make sure to add all rectangle labels under the RectangleLabels tag, and all corresponding brush labels under the BrushLabels tag.

 ```
 <View>